atomisthq/docs/docs/reference/rug/path-expressions.md

 ### Differences with XPath

-Below is a brief summary of differences between Rug tree expressions and XPath aimed at getting those who know XPath a fast track to using Rug tree expressions.
+Below is a brief summary of differences between Rug path expressions and XPath aimed at getting those who know XPath a fast track to using Rug path expressions.

--   Rug tree expressions distinguish between a node type, which are analogous to XPath node types (e.g., root, element, and attribute), and the node's object type, which map to the types of objects in the model being traversed (e.g., Project, File, Issue, and Repo).
+-   Rug path expressions distinguish between a node type, which are analogous to XPath node types (e.g., root, element, and attribute), and the node's object type, which map to the types of objects in the model being traversed (e.g., Project, File, Issue, and Repo).

--   Rug tree expressions have a different set of axis specifiers, eschewing ancestor-related axes, simplifying self/descendant axes, and introducing relationship axes between nodes in the graph.
+-   Rug path expressions have a different set of axis specifiers, eschewing ancestor-related axes, simplifying self/descendant axes, and introducing relationship axes between nodes in the graph.

 -   String indices start with zero (0).

--   Rug tree expressions do not support comparison of node sets.
+-   Rug path expressions do not support comparison of node sets.

 -   Tree nodes have an expanded set of type-specific functions that can be called in predicates.